1 | Common garter snake |

 Range: northern USA, Ontario.

-Butler’s garter snakes live in wet meadows and tall grass prairie, often taking refuge in the burrows of chimney crayfish.
-They have the usual liking for moisture, but prefer open areas rather than forests.
-They move an average of 14 metres per day, accelerating during summer.
 Butler’s garter snakes almost never swim in rivers or lakes, but like to hide in 8 inch high vegetation on their borders.
-Consequently, Butler’s garter snake can use these as a corridor to infiltrate towns.
-They’re one of the more suburban-friendly, and are sometimes found under scattered rubbish in vacant lots.
+Consequently, Butler’s garter snake is able to use these as a corridor to infiltrate towns.
+They’re one of the more suburban-friendly members, and are sometimes found under scattered rubbish in vacant lots.